FesalProgrammer/FesalProgrammer/README.md

 ## Hi there 👋

-About me 🙈
+I'm Fesal 🙈

-🎓 I'm Fesal, a Mechanical Engineer and Electrical Technician (learning web development).
+🎓 I am a Mechanical Engineer and Electrical Technician (learning web development).

 🎥 I recently discovered a new passion for web development.
-In that sense, I've embarked on a wonderful learning process of the technologies necessary to successfully face the challenges associated with this exciting discipline..
+In that sense, I've embarked on a wonderful learning process of the technologies necessary to face the challenges associated with this exciting discipline.

 👨🏻‍💻I'm constantly learning: